BerkeleyLearnVerify/Scenic/docs/internals.rst

 Phase 5: AST Compilation
 ~~~~~~~~~~~~~~~~~~~~~~~~
-TBD
+Compile the Python AST down to Python ``code`` object.

 Phase 6: Python Execution
 ~~~~~~~~~~~~~~~~~~~~~~~~~
-In this phase the Python code outputted by Phase 5, which is semantically equivalent to our initial Scenic program, is executed.
+In this phase the Python ``code`` object outputted by Phase 5, which is semantically equivalent to our initial Scenic program, is executed.

 Phase 7: Scenario Construction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~